-- a.
-Members of Council are eligible for the following: - i) Mileage at the rate specified in Section 10(5); - ii) Conventions/Conferences as applicable in Section 10; and - iii) Healthcare benefits as set out below:

-Mayor 100% of premiums paid Councillors 75% of premiums paid

-Coverage for the Mayor is at the same level as those of the non-union staff with the exception of Long Term Disability benefits, which is excluded.

-Council is eligible for Extended Health Care, Vision and Dental coverage at the level currently provided for Councillors.

-b.
-Councillors and the Mayor who have completed three terms of Council (nine to twelve years), who are no longer members of Council and of age 50 or above, will be eligible to continue participation in the Town's benefit program.
-To participate, they must be enrolled in the program at the time their employment ends.
+- 1. Members of Council are eligible for the following: - Mileage at the rate specified in Section 10 Convention, Conference, Employment Expenses and Professional FeesSection 10 - Convention, - Healthcare benefits as set out below: - i.
+Mayor 100% of premiums paid - ii.
+Councillors 75% of premiums paid - iii.
+Coverage for the Mayor is at the same level as those of the non-union staff with the exception of Long-Term Disability benefits, which is excluded. - iv.
+Council is eligible for Extended Health Care, Vision and Dental coverage at the level currently provided for Councillors. - v.
+Councillors and the Mayor who have completed three consecutive terms of Council, who are no longer members of Council due to a retirement (and not an election loss) and of age 50 or above, will be eligible to continue participation in the Town's benefit program under the condition that they were already enrolled in the program at the time of their retirement.
 The benefit package includes coverage for Extended Health Care, Vision and Dental at the present levels.
 These benefits shall continue until the age of 70.
 The Town will pay 75% of the premium for Councillors and 80% of premiums for the Mayor.

-SCHEDULE A Code of Conduct
+Schedule A - Code of Conduct